selkovjr/gt-2-thermistor-experiment/README.md

 *No hardware was harmed in the making of this observation*

 The squiggly Steinhart-Hart residuals seen in Experiment 2 demand explanation.
 Steinhart and Hart have good reputation and thermistors are not known for exceedingly complex behavior.
 My thermocouple instrument has been recently calibrated by a standards lab, and I used boiling water and an ice bath to check that it was still sane before I set out to do these experiments.
 That makes the thermal gradient between the thermocouple and proband thermistor a prime suspect.
-How big a gradient is there?
+How big a gradient is it?

 To find out, I built this thermal model of the nozzle using [a version of Energy2D by AnaMarkH](https://github.com/AnaMarkH/energy2d):